splorp/newtontalk-faq/newtontalk-faq.md

 When quoting, be very careful to edit the quoted sections down to the bare minimum of text needed to maintain the context for your reply.
 There is very little on a mailing list that is more annoying than paging through a few pages of quoted text only to read a few lines at the end.
 Also be careful that you clearly indicate what text you’re quoting (as opposed to what you’re writing), and if possible, cite the author of the original text.
 If your mail program wants to attach the whole message you’re replying to on the end of your replies, please do not let it do this if you can possibly avoid it.

 When creating a new topic, please start with a new message in your email software by using the “Compose”, “New Message”, or similar command.
 Do not simply “Reply” to an existing list message and replace the subject and body.
 When you use “Reply”, your email software ensures that your new message is included in the existing thread of the original topic.
-This causes confusion for people who rely on “threading” or “messsage grouping” in their email software and in the list archives.
+This causes confusion for people who rely on “threading” or “message grouping” in their email software and in the list archives.

 For more information see: